elliotwoods/ofxCeres/README.md

 # General notes on usage

 * ceres.dll will be copied to your output folder.
 If you switch between Debug and Release, you might have the wrong version there.
-Re-build ofxCeresLib to fix
+Re-build ofxCeresLib to fix.

 # Building ceres-solver